FR Community Cares

 We know that in these strange and uncertain times it can be easy to feel overwhelmed and isolated.
 We want you to know that FR is committed to standing by our residents and supporting you through the COVID-19 pandemic in any way we can.

 One way we would like to support our residents is by gathering information about new government and non-profit relief programs that might help families who are struggling during this time.
-We will aim to send a weekly email with assistance updates since things are evolving quickly.
+We will aim to update this webpage weekly with assistance news and resources.

 Dial 211 to receive help finding resources such as meal options, workforce offices, women’s support, etc. specific to your location.
 211 has the most up-to-date knowledge of resources available in your area.
 Read more about 211 specific COVID-19 resources here.